Allu Arjun, Sandeep Reddy Vanga, Bhushan Kumar Team on New Indian Project (EXCLUSIVE)

 The film will be produced by Bhushan Kumar’s film studio and music label T-Series and Vanga’s Bhadrakali Pictures (“Arjun Reddy”).
 Kumar and Pranay Reddy Vanga will serve as producers, while Shiv Chanana will be a coproducer.

-The shoot will commence after the wrap of Prabhas starrer “Spirit,” also produced by T-Series and directed by Sandeep Reddy Vanga.
+The shoot will commence after the wrap of Prabhas-starrer “Spirit,” also produced by T-Series and Bhadrakali Pictures and directed by Sandeep Reddy Vanga.
 Bhadrakali Pictures and T-Series also have Vanga’s “Animal,” starring Ranbir Kapoor, Anil Kapoor and Rashmika Mandanna, in the works.

 The plot is currently under wraps.